ocharles/blog/posts/2014-08-07-postgresql-simple-generic-sop.md

 -----
-title: Working with postgresql-simple with generics-sop
+title: "Working with postgresql-simple with generics-sop"
 -----

 The least interesting part of my job as a programmer is the act of pressing keys